ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/configuration/database-settings-operation.markdown

 # Apply Database Configuration Settings

+---

+{NOTE: }

+Use the following methods to change, save, and apply database configuration settings.

-* `PutDatabaseSettingsOperation` saves new database settings.
+* `PutDatabaseSettingsOperation` sets and saves new database configurations.
 * `ToggleDatabasesStateOperation` disables/enables database.
-This can be used to apply new settings because configurations are loaded on startup.
-A database reboot is required for changes to take effect.
-See [code sample](../../../../client-api/operations/maintenance/configuration/database-settings-operation#toggledatabasesstateoperation) below.
+  This is used after `PutDatabaseSettingsOperation` to apply new settings because configurations are loaded on startup.
+  Database reboot is required for changes to take effect.
+See [code sample](../../../../client-api/operations/maintenance/configuration/database-settings-operation#toggledatabasesstateoperation-sample) below.
   * The first line should give the argument `true` so that the database is disabled.
   * The next line should give the argument `false` to enable the database, thus applying the changes that were saved.
 * `GetDatabaseSettingsOperation` shows a dictionary of newly configured settings.